ludovic-m/training-terraform/README.md

 We will add a Network Interface in our subnet, and introduce the use of variables and built-in functions.

-We will create a file named `variables.tf` where we will declare all the variables we're going to use, with a default value.
+First, we will create a file named `variables.tf` where we will declare all the variables we're going to use, with a default value.
 Then we will create a file named `values.tfvars` which will contain the vales of our variables.

-For example, we will declare the `location` variable, set the value to `West Europe`, and use it for every resources we have.
+For example, we will declare the `location` variable, set the default value to `West Europe`, and use it for every resources we have.

-For each variable, you can set a default value (which can be overriden later).
+For each variable, you can set a default value (which can be overriden).

 Perform the following tasks :